Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 24:53 You can see my notes.

-24:54 So Switzerland has taken a major step forward with its federal law on the
+24:54 Switzerland has taken a major step forward with its federal law on the use of electronic

-25:04 It's groundbreaking legislation mandates releasing open source software of the federal government.
+25:04 This groundbreaking legislation mandates releasing open source software of the federal government.

-25:13 developed by or for them, unless 30 part third-party rights or security concerns.
+25:15 for them unless 30 part third party rights or security concerns prevented.

 25:19 So that's pretty neat.